baltej223/medrest/ERROR-DOCUMENTATION.md

 # Documenting Errors, How those were cleared and Learning from them

 ## Error1:
- - When converting from vite to next.js, Navbar component failed to render conrrectly as tailwind was working correctly
+ - When converting from vite to next.js, Navbar component failed to render correctly as tailwind wasn't working correctly.
 - The main reason was tailwind.config.js, which was
 ```
 /** @type {import('tailwindcss').Config} */